 Registration for Master's Project ONLY

-Upon completion of coursework, students are required to register for 6 hours of Master Project.
-Registration must be for 2 to 6 credit hours per semester, distributed over 1 to 3 semesters as necessary.
-Continuous registration for Master Project is not required.
+The student is required to register for 6 hours of Master Project upon completion of coursework.
+Registration must be from 2 to 6 credits per semester, distributed over 1 to 3 semesters as desired.

 Completion of Thesis or Project